-History Day 2021 is on 4 November with an environmental history theme.
-We will be exploring collections that capture the experiences of ordinary people, collectors and scientists, looking at nature, landscape, climate change and much more.
+History Day 2021 took place on Thursday, 4 November, with an environmental history theme.
+We explored collections that capture the experiences of ordinary people, collectors and scientists, looking at nature, landscape, climate change and much more.

 Collecting Nature and the Nature of Collecting

 What can collecting nature tell us about how we have understood our natural and environmental histories?
 The panel session will examine how new perspectives on environmental history have made us rethink the history of collecting, what is being collected now and who it is being collected for.
-We will reflect on current collecting practices and ethics in libraries, archives and museums and how they have changed over time to respond to the climate emergency and biodiversity crisis.
+We will reflect on current collecting practices and ethics in libraries, archives and museums and ideas and practices around decolonising museum collections and responding to the climate emergency and biodiversity crisis.

 - Kat Harrington, Assistant Archivist, Royal Botanic Gardens Kew

 - Abby Hoverstock, Senior Archivist, Denver Public Library Conservation Collection

 - Miranda Lowe, Principal Curator (Crustacea & Cnidaria), The Natural History Museum

 - Dolly Jørgensen, Professor of History, University of Stavanger